pikans/mealplan/README.md

   2. `tmux attach` to attach to an existing `tmux` session, or just `tmux` to start a new one
   3. Kill the existing `mealplanserver` process, either with Ctrl+C if it's in the console, or finding the process and stopping it.
   4. Start it anew, with `./run.sh` or `./run-console.sh`, depending on whether you want to get live console output in the `tmux` session (*only* do this if you're running in `tmux`, or else it will die once your SSH connection dies!)

+### NOTE: make sure when changing anything in this repo to commit,
+    push, and execute `go get github.com/pikans/mealplan`; otherwise, parts of this development that refer to other files in the repo by use of a go remote import from the github repo will not use the updated bits!